- Output of Snowy to increase by 50% on project completion in 2022

 Finally, Federal Government Action

-Notwithstanding the political sabre rattling, the news is welcome.
+Notwithstanding the political sabre rattling, the news of the planned Snowy Hydro expansion is welcome.
 Finally, the Federal Government is acting on the huge energy crisis that Australia is facing.
 While the news should serve to help futures pricing, there is still a lot to be done in securing supply in the short term and driving down the outrageous spot prices that are prevalent across the whole energy market.
 It is understood that current power generation by Snowy will not be affected.

 About Leading Edge Energy: